tarwn/lessthandot-hugo/blogs/content/posts/2011-04-08-be-careful-when-passing-around.md

 9

 In this case SQL Server used a size of 1 since nothing was specified.
-However when you use varchar in a cast or convert function and you don&#8217;t specify a size, it will default to 30 characters
+However when you use varchar in a cast or convert function and you don't specify a size, it will default to 30 characters

 sql
 SELECT CONVERT(VARCHAR,'1111111111222222222233333333334')